rsyncOSX/RsyncOSXdocs/content/post/Built.md

 +++
 This page is under development.

-This page is minor documentation of the main components of RsyncOSX and RsyncUI.
-It does not document details to get a clear and precise understanding how the apps work but more like an overview.
+This page is an overview of the main components of RsyncOSX and RsyncUI.
 The development of the apps has been an evolving process.
-Today both apps are stable and they are in a state of maintenace.
-Google and the open source community has been and stil are great resources for ideas and how to solve spesific tasks.
-Another focus has also been to utilize functions within Swift and SwiftUI libraries.
-Functions exposed by the libraries are way more effective than I am able to write myself.
-And it is much more effective to utilize most out of the functions within the libraries.
+Both apps are today stable and in a state of maintenace.
+Google and the open source community has been and still are great resources for ideas and how to solve spesific tasks.
 Some numbers:

 | App      | Lines of code | Swift files |
 | ----------- | ----------- |   ----------- |